Enterprise-CMCS/macpro-mdct-mcr/tests/cypress/README.md

 ## Cypress CLI

 The [cypress cli](https://docs.cypress.io/guides/guides/command-line) comes with a number of options/flags/behaviors built into it, which allow it to target browsers, configure parallelization, and so on.

+## Create New Branches and PRs for Tests

+When writing Cypress tests for an existing branch, create a new branch and write the tests there.
+For example, if the branch that needs tests is called `branch1`, create a new branch called `branch1-test`.

+When the tests have been written, create a new PR for `branch1-test` and set its base to `branch1`.
+Submit this PR for review.